GloryOyinkansola/IBM/README.md

- Assignment on jupyter notebook from IBM Data science course
+ Projects from the IBM Data science course

-Assignment on Querying Chicago crime data, Chicago Public Schools, and Socioeconomic indicators in Chicago, using SQL and Python code
+SQL and python code is used to query Chicago crime data, Chicago Public Schools, and Socioeconomic indicators in Chicago

 House sales in KingCounty, USA data was analyzed using python